mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Arch Linux (AUR): https://aur.archlinux.org/packages/rdircd-git/

+There's also a Dockerfile_ and docker-compose.yml_ for running this in a docker/podman or some other OCI-compatible containerized environment.

-It should be easy to install this one script and its few dependencies manually though.
+Should be easy to install one script and its few dependencies manually as well, as described in the rest of this section below.

 On debian/ubuntu, installing dependencies can be done with this one command::